The Seasoned Wok

 Jump to Recipe Print Recipe

 One of the tricks to making Teochew Basil Chicken so delicious is using minced chicken thighs (skin on or off, either way works).
-Cut the thighs into small pieces, then use a cleaver or chef’s knife and chop away.
+The moist dark meat gives you a little leeway when it comes to overcooking which makes this recipe nearly fool proof.

 Serve Teochew Basil Chicken with steamed rice and top with a fried egg.
 Oh, and before you dig in, be sure to break the egg yolk over the chicken and let the yolk run down. 😊